lukso-network/LIPs/LSPs/LSP-17-ContractExtension.md

 **Example of a Simple Mapping Approach**

-A straightforward way to implement this mapping is through a simple mapping data type, and a simple function to set the address of the extension to the function selector.
-For instance:
+A straightforward way to implement this mapping is through a simple mapping data type, and a simple function to set the address of an extension contract for a non-native function selector.
+For instance in Solidity:

 ```solidity
 mapping (bytes4 => address) extensionStorage;